List of 101 Dalmatian Street characters: Main siblings

+Dylan

-Dylan (voiced by Josh Brener) is 12 years old in dog years.
-Dylan is a descendant of Pongo and Perdita, and the eldest male Dalmatian puppy.
-He is a pedantic control freak who dreams of being the first dog on Mars.
-Unlike Dolly and other puppies, Dylan shows more responsibility and considers himself the leader of the Dalmatian pups.
+Dylan (voiced by Josh Brener) is the oldest son in the family and a pedantic control freak who dreams of being the first dog on Mars.
+Unlike Dolly and the other puppies, Dylan shows more responsibility and considers himself the leader of his siblings.
 However, he can also be pompous, neurotic and gullible, sometimes letting his wild imagination get the better of him.
-He is very strict about the pups' safety.
-He has a severe cat allergy.
+He is also somewhat pessimistic.
+He can come of as kind of condescending to his other siblings, mostly Dolly and sometimes Dawkins, but nonetheless cares deeply for them.
+He is very strict about the pups' safety and has a severe cat allergy.

+Dolly

-Dolly (voiced by Michaela Dietz) is 12 years old in dog years.
-She is also a descendant of Pongo and Perdita, and is the eldest female Dalmatian puppy.
-She is a rebellious tomboy who tends to have many outlandish ideas that end up causing trouble.
+Dolly (voiced by Michaela Dietz) is the oldest daughter in the family and a rebellious tomboy who tends to have many outlandish ideas that end up causing trouble.
 Dolly is more carefree, outgoing, and adventurous than Dylan, but also impulsive and irresponsible.
 Still, she tries to be a good helper and is ultimately loyal to the rest of her family, and, unlike her brother, is shown to be level-headed and rational in times of crisis.
-She likes to perform tricks on her skateboard and has a crush on a Husky named Hansel, but in "A Summer to Remember" she's in love with Spike.
+She frequently picks on Dylan because of his geeky interests, particularly Poodlewolf—a canine take on Dungeons and Dragons—but eventually stops when she realizes how much the game means to her brother.
+She likes to perform tricks on her skateboard and has a crush on a Husky named Hansel, but in "A Summer to Remember" she is in love with a Doberman named Spike.

+Dante

-Dante (voiced by Kyle Soller) is a gloomy goth who has black fur with white and purple spots.
-He sometimes panics due to his theories about the end of the world [or cows].
-His predictions never come true, unless someone is helping him.
+Dante (voiced by Kyle Soller) is a gloomy and paranoid goth who has black fur with white and purple spots.
+He sometimes panics due to his theories about the end of the world, but his predictions never come true, unless someone is helping him.

+D.J.

-D.J. (voiced by Maxwell Apple) is a music lover, and he can play any instrument.
+D.J. (voiced by Maxwell Apple) is a music lover who can play any instrument.

+Dimitri 1, 2, and 3

-Dimitri 1, 2, and 3 (voiced by Rocco Wright) are a trio of brothers who love to cause trouble.
+Dimitri 1, 2, and 3 (all voiced by Rocco Wright) are a trio of brothers who love to cause trouble.
 They do not like cats.

+Dawkins

-Dawkins (voiced by Rhys-Issac Jones) is a science nerd, and Dylan's unappreciated sidekick.
+Dawkins (voiced by Rhys-Issac Jones) is a science nerd and Dylan's unappreciated sidekick.
 Aside from Dylan and Dolly, he appears to be the pup with the most common sense.

+Da Vinci

 Da Vinci (voiced by Akiya Henry) is an artist with an odd vision, much like the Renaissance artist she is named after.

+Deepak

 Deepak (voiced by Nikhil Parmar) is a yin-yang colored Buddhist-like cat monk who tries hard to stay chill.
-He loves cats and wants to be a cat.
-He is able to keep the pups calm whenever they are in a panicking state.
+He loves cats and wants to be a cat, and is able to keep the pups calm whenever they are in a panicking state.

+Delgado

-Delgado (voiced by Jack Binstead) is a puppy in a doggy wheelchair.
-He has a charismatic personality.
-He likes racing and sports.
+Delgado (voiced by Jack Binstead) is a puppy in a doggy wheelchair who has a charismatic personality and likes racing and sports.
 He is mainly seen playing with his sister Dolly.